METAMORPHOSIS

 the female housefly lays about 2-7 batches of eggs, each batch consisting of 100-150 eggs.
 The eggs which are white are laid in moist, rotten animal, and plant remains including human faeces.
 They hatch out in 8 hours to 3 days into white larvae called maggots.

-the body of the larva called maggots is made up of twelve segments.
+the body of the larva called maggot is made up of twelve segments.
 It is pointed at the anterior end which bears the head (on the first segment) but very broad at the posterior end.
-The head bears a pair of hook used for tearing food and to draw the maggot along.
-It has small mouth which lies between two oral lobes.
-On the ventral surface of each of the sixth to twelfth segment lies a small spiny pad which takes the place of the legs.
+The head bears a pair of hooks used for tearing food and drawing the maggot along.
+It has a small mouth which lies between two oral lobes.
+On the ventral surface of each of the sixth to twelfth segments lies a small spiny pad which takes the place of the legs.
 The maggot has two pairs of spiracles used for breathing.

 Pupa stage during metamorphosis: